madcottonballs/Pemu-2/README.txt

         parr (00000001):
             Stands for "pointer to arguements in ram register" and it'll be used for, well, a pointer to the arguements in ram. car (00000010):
-            Stands for "call address register", and is used in a branching instruction as the address of the destination insturction. rar (00000011):
+            Stands for "call address register", and is used in a branching instruction as the address of the destination instruction. rar (00000011):
             Stands for "return address register", and is used as the instruction after the last branch instruction and is loaded automatically. ltr0 (00000100):